UoS-EEC/DynamicOFA/README.md

 Deep neural networks are typically compressed before deployed on embedded platforms because they are very computational intensive for such platforms.
 However, the assumed hardware resources at a design time (A&E) may not be available at runtime (BCD & FGH).

-To solve this issue, we purpose Dynmaic-OFA which contains a library of optimal sub-networks for different accuracy-latency trade-offs.
+To solve this issue, we purpose Dynamic-OFA which contains a library of optimal sub-networks for different accuracy-latency trade-offs.
 At runtime, Dynamic-OFA selects and switches to optimal sub-network architectures to fit time-varying available hardware resources.

 ### Workflow of Dynamic-OFA
 ![Fig2](Fig2.png)

-Dynamic-OFA uses a pre-trained Once-for-all (OFA) network which contain 2*10^19 sub-network architectures as the backbone.
+Dynamic-OFA uses a pre-trained Once-for-all (OFA) network which contains 2*10^19 sub-network architectures as the backbone.
 Sub-network architectures are sampled from OFA for both CPU and GPU at the offline stage.
 These architectures have different performance (e.g. latency, accuracy) and are stored in a look-up table to build a dynamic version of OFA without any additional training required.
-At online stage, we use runtime manager to choose the optimal sub-network that can constantly meet performance requirements when hardware availability changes.
+At the online stage, we use runtime manager to choose the optimal sub-network that can constantly meet performance requirements when hardware availability changes.

 ### Compare with SOTA
 ![Compare_with_SOTA](Compare_with_SOTA.png)